 Go through the above but with sounds of fireworks or explosions.

-Probably won’t be as relaxing to you as our storms sounds were to us but I’m confident the result will be comparable.
+It probably won’t be as relaxing to you as our storms sounds were to us, but I’m confident the result will be comparable.

-I feel like the key here is to expose your dog to it all the time, or as often as possible.
-Very low levels while the dog is sleeping seems to work as well as at more obvious levels throughout the day.
+I feel like the key here is to expose your dog to it all the time or as often as possible.
+Very low levels while the dog is sleeping, seems to work, and more obvious levels throughout the day.